rohgoyal/getting-started/bluemix/1b/README.md

        ![](images/assemble-1.png)
 The **Operation Switch** provides a decision point.
 Based on the verb/path pair, the appropriate operation needs to be invoked.

 c.
-Drag the **invoke** policy from the palette and drop it on the canvas.
-_The invoke action is used to call an existing service from within an operation_
+Drag the **invoke** policy from the palette and drop it on the canvas. _The invoke action is used to call an existing service from within an operation_.
 - Drop one in the **/get current** path, and one in the **/get today** path.
 - Select the **invoke** policy in the **/get current** path, and update its title to "**invoke-current**".
 - Update the URL field with https://myweatherprovider.mybluemix.net/current?zipcode=$(request.parameters.zipcode).